8.2.1.1. Minimal socket implementation

 • the current socket state (state)

-You can customize this structure to meet the requirements of your specific implementation.
+You can modify this structure to fit your needs.
 The example below shows a basic implementation:

 typedef struct net_ctx_posix_impl {